transistor1/remotable/README.md

 # Remotable
-## Remote virtual tables for sqlite in Python
+## Remote virtual tables for SQLite in Python

 Remotable is an <a href='https://github.com/rogerbinns/apsw'>APSW</a> shell that allows you to pull remote data sources into your SQLite database.
 Remotable is not a C-extension and thus will only work in the Python APSW shell.